j0lvera/conventions/react/vite.md

 ## Project Structure [CRITICAL]

 Organize code by features with a clear separation of concerns.
+Feature-specific components (forms, tables, details, etc.) reside within a dedicated directory under `src/components/`.
+Page components, which are used for routing, are located in a top-level `src/Pages/` directory.

+Refer to the "Project Structure: Feature-Based Organization" section in `react/examples.md` for a visual representation.

-**Rationale**: Feature-based organization improves maintainability by grouping related code together, making it easier to understand, modify, and test components in isolation.
+**Rationale**: Feature-based organization improves maintainability by grouping related code.
+Separating page components into a dedicated `Pages` directory enhances clarity for routing and distinguishes them from reusable feature components.

 ## Feature Organization [IMPORTANT]